Mike Ashley’s Frasers Group acquires 12.5 percent share in Mulberry

 -

 The move comes as the group - which also owns House of Fraser, Flannels, Jack Wills and Evans Cycles - looks to reposition itself into a more luxury market.
-Last year, it changed its name from Sports Direct to Frasers Group, and now plans to open a luxury mini-chain called Frasers.
+Last year, it changed its name from Sports Direct to Frasers Group, and is now opening a luxury mini-chain called Frasers.
 The first of these stores to open this year is a 94,000-square-foot flagship store in the Mander Centre, Wolverhampton.

 Photo credit: Mulberry, Facebook